-6.11 The presented reserves position does include use of the risk based reserves to achieve a balanced budget for 2022/23 and 2023/24 based on current assumptions. £0.904m use of the In-Year Savings reserve is proposed for 2022/23, and £1.347m for 2023/24.
-Further changes to the position by the end of the budget process, will be adjusted through the risk based reserves.
+6.11 The presented reserves position does include £1.098m use of the In-Year Savings reserve to achieve a balanced budget for 2022/23.
 A summary of Reserve balances is provided below and is supported in more detail by Appendix A7.